 Once upon a time, workers were pretty much guaranteed some form of retirement income once they reached a certain age and/or a certain number of years of work.
 According to many experts, Baby Boomers felt that retirement would just “be there” for them.
 They were thus not necessarily forced to contemplate the importance of retirement benefits.
 It was just assumed they’d have some.

 Millennials, on the other hand, face an entirely different prospect.
-Given where they are, given what they’ve gone through, such as the great recession, for example, and Covid, financially speaking, they are not in the greatest of places.
-And while yes, Millennials do make up the bulk of the workforce currently, it doesn’t mean that there is retirement in place for all of those workers.
+Given where they are, given what they’ve gone through, such as the Great Recession, for example, and Covid, financially speaking, they are not in the best condition.
+And while yes, Millennials do make up the bulk of the workforce currently, it doesn’t mean that there is a retirement plan in place for all of those workers.

 Then, of course, you have to factor in student debt.
 Millennials are paying nearly 100% more than Boomers did just out of college.
 This student debt is becoming a real burden for many out in the workforce who are now trying to purchase homes, raise families, and live the lifestyle they want.